Kandiie/pushbots/README.md

 # Pushbots

-Ruby Wrapper for PushBots Rest API made with love by Kandiie
+Ruby Wrapper for Pushbots Rest API made with love by Kandiie

-PushBots is a Light SDK for mobile push notifications and now you can use this gem on your favorite Ruby on Rails Projects.
+Pushbots is a Light SDK for mobile push notifications and now you can use this gem on your favorite Ruby on Rails Projects.

 ## Table of Contents